AdobeDocs/federated-audience-composition.en/help/query/query-modeler-overview.md

 ### The Rule properties pane {#rule-properties}

 On the right hand side, the **[!UICONTROL Rule properties]** pane provides information on your query.
 It allows you to perform various operations to check the query and ensure it suits your needs.
+This pane displays when building a query to create an audience.
 [Learn how to check and validate your query](build-query.md#check-and-validate-your-query)